 God is Truth in its Entirety

 Like the Koran or the Tao de Ching, the Bible seems to suggest that “God” is a being or consciousness attached to the ultimate truth, the ultimate reality and the primal cause and sustainer of creation.
 HE IS WHAT HE IS.
-As one of his mediators said, “I AM THAT I AM”.
-He is not simply what me, you or any particular religion, prophet, philosophy or science defines him to be.
+As one of his mediators said, “I AM THAT I AM”. (see wikipedia article on tetragrammaton) He is not simply what me, you or any particular religion, prophet, philosophy or science defines him to be.
 He is not what man as “telestial” earth beings thinks he is. (see my article What is Truth).
-He is much more complex than man’s understanding, but every culture, religion, science and dispensation-head has been given the difficult charge of describing what they understand of Creation or Him/It to their children.
+He is much more complex than man’s understanding, but every culture, religion, science and mystic has been given the difficult charge of describing what they understand of Creation or Him/It to their children.
 To do that they use tokens (which is is defined as “an individual aspect of a sign”), signs, symbols, types (which are defined as “a person or thing symbolizing or exemplifying the ideal of something) and shadows.
 However those symbols are not God — but symbols to point us to Him.
-God reveals Himself to prophets and seers in “sundry times and in divers manners” (Heb 1:1), but in reality they only see the aspect of Himself which they are ready to receive (which is always through a heavenly mediator).
+God reveals Himself/itself to prophets and seers in “sundry times and in divers manners” (Heb 1:1), but in reality they only see the aspect of Himself which they are ready to receive (which is always through a heavenly mediator).
 Most of the world’s mystics tend to “see” god or have visionary experiences which accord with their own cultural biases.
 Those prophets may describe Him in words, or with symbols, or with temple rites.
 They may even carve his image or words in stone, but those images and words are not God or Truth they are a symbol pointing man toward them, nor are their descriptions of “righteousness” actually righteousness.
 They make statements and rules which try to point men to righteousness, but these are commonly misunderstood and misapplied and turned into “wickedness”.

 The Christian liturgy and Judeo-Christian scriptures themselves try to teach us this lesson, with words associated with God or the gospel like “tokens, symbols, types, shadows, etc.” God himself being the “WORD of God” (John 1:1).
 A Word is a Symbol.
 The letters composing the words are Tokens of the Symbol (Psalms 65:8).
 The printed word is a ‘Type’ (Alma 13:16) of the Word which is a symbol of the Reality.
 A Shadow (Col 2:17, Heb 8:5; 10:1) is a distorted illusion of the Reality formed from the light which the reality blocks.
 The Reality dwells in an unseen realm above us which we can not see or fully comprehend, but the type casts a shadow from the higher realm to the earth so that we can begin to understand the meaning hidden behind the symbol.